 - Discuss the importance of lifelong learning and its impact on both student and preceptor performance.

 Course Requirements: This online course is available for 3 hours of Continuing Education credit.
 In order to receive credit, all individuals must watch all (12) individual video episodes and complete the short assessment following each episode.
 After all videos have been viewed and assessments complete, a final course evaluation will be made available.
 Following completion of the course evaluation, continuing education credit will be granted.
 A certificate of participation will be made available to participants immediately upon completion.
 For pharmacists, your credit will be immediately sent to CPE Monitor to be logged in your online account (be sure that all of your information is correct when you register).
-For other professions, you will be sent a formal certificate with your profession requirements for continuing education within 30 days of completing the program.
+For physicians, you will need to request an official transcript as certificates will not be provided (see instructions below).
+For all other professions, you will be sent a formal certificate with your profession requirements for continuing education within 30 days of completing the program.

 Resume a Course: To resume a course, login to your account at the top right side of the page.
 Next, go to "Pending Programs/CE" in the top gray toolbar.
 Select the "Distance" tab and then select "Preceptor Mini-Series 5: A Change of Heart."